hdaklue/porter/README.md

 - **⚡ Performance matters** - Database operations should be minimal and fast
 - **🎨 Laravel integration** - Work seamlessly with Gates, Policies, and Blade
 - **🔧 Developer experience** - Clean APIs that feel natural to use
-- **📈 Scalability** - Architecture that grows with your application
+- **📈 Scalability** - Architecture that grows with your application.
+By encapsulating role logic in PHP classes, Porter reduces database load and improves execution speed, enabling more efficient scaling.

 ---